Agent Development Kit (ADK) Documentation

 How long does Agent Development Kit (ADK) Documentation take?

-Expect roughly Docs + quickstarts + codelabs, self-paced.
+Expect roughly Reference docs; quickstart ~30 minutes, full agent-to-deployment path ~4-6 hours.
 Most learners work through it at their own pace.

 What will I learn from Agent Development Kit (ADK) Documentation?